Sntz91/sentence-rewriting.nvim/README.md

 # sentence-rewriting.nvim
-Use LLMs to rewrite sentences within neovim.
+Simple Plugin that uses a local LLM to rewrite sentences within neovim.

-TODO:
-- README.
-- Model as Option, hotkeys self choosable??
+## Preqrequisites
+Ollama must be installed.

+## Usage
+- use <leader>-lr in visual mode to rewrite your selection
+- use <leader>-lp in normal mode to prompt the LLM for anything

+## TODOs
-- use <leader>-l to.
+- Gif.
-- Another hotkey for asking a arbritrary prompt.
+- Options for model / hotkeys.